 Finally, using an illegal IPTV service may be a breach of your ISP’s terms of service.
 Usually, if your ISP thinks you’ve been using illegal streaming services, it will issue you a warning before taking further action.
 But repeated warnings may eventually lead to your internet connection being cut off, leaving you without access to any online services, legal or not.

 If you’re in doubt about the safety of the IPTV services you use, it’s a good idea to install a trusted VPN (virtual private network) such as ExpressVPN.
-Using a VPN has a number of benefits: It masks your online activity, stopping sites from gathering your data and stopping your ISP from tracking your activity, while providing an extra layer of security to your device against hackers, viruses, and malware.
+Using a VPN has a number of benefits: It masks your online activity, stopping sites from gathering your data and stopping your ISP from tracking your activity while providing an extra layer of security to your device against hackers, viruses, and malware.
 (Here’s how to install antivirus on FireStick).

-In addition, a VPN allows you to alter the location you connect to the internet from, which can help you access region-locked content on legal IPTV services without having to resort to anything illegal.
-However, be aware that using a VPN may breach some IPTV companies’ terms of service and may lead to them taking action such as blocking your account’s access to streaming services.
+In addition, a VPN allows you to alter the location you connect to the internet, which can help you access region-locked content on legal IPTV services without having to resort to anything illegal.

 Examples of Unverified IPTVs